paritytech/ink-waterfall/README.md

 The test will then fail with a `NoSucheElement` error, indicating that the DOM element is no longer available.
-The easiest fix for this is to limit the number of concurrent test threads via `cargo test --jobs 4`.
+The easiest fix for this is to limit the number of concurrent test threads via e.g. `cargo test --jobs 4`.